Aged Care Blog

 aged care pay rise

-Last year, the Department of Health and Aged Care, in conjunction with the Fair Work Commission funded the pay rise decision to increase the minimum wage of those working within the aged care sector irrespective of individual pay reviews.
+In previous years, the Department of Health and Aged Care, in conjunction with the Fair Work Commission funded the aged care pay rise decision to increase the minimum wage of those working within the aged care sector irrespective of individual pay reviews.

-More than 250,000 workers benefitted from the pay rise in 2023, and at present it applies to those working under the:
+More than 250,000 workers benefitted from the first aged care pay rise, which applied to those working under the:

 • Aged Care Award 2010